 100% of trainees from Partners In Health were either ‘satisfied’ or ‘very satisfied’ with their training.
 Of the 28 health workers we trained from PIH, 26/28 rated their experiences in safe driving and motorcycle riding and preventive vehicle maintenance as five out of five.
 The remaining two rated it four out of five.

-Programme Director: Mphatso Kachule
+Programme manager: Mphatso Kachule

 Mphatso joined Riders for Health in 2012.
 Mphatso has several years experience in the development sector working on a variety of poverty reduction projects in Malawi.
 Mphatso’s broad experiences have given her the opportunity to interact with many organisations, learning how to recruit and maintain diversity with volunteers and negotiating with different partners.